-Step Process for Program Recipients 1 Program Manager notifies new Program Recipients 2 Within a limited time 12 of notification, Program Recipient must provide Letters of Commitment from each school listed in the application and applicable Road Authorities.
+Step Process for Program Recipients 1 Program Manager notifies new Program Recipients 2 Within a limited time 14 of notification, Program Recipient must provide Letters of Commitment from each school listed in the application and applicable Road Authorities.
 If this step is not completed, ODOT may withdraw, and the Safe Routes to School advisory committee may award the service to another applicant.
 3 When necessary Memorandum of Understanding is signed with Program Recipient as soon as possible and no later than three months of services being awarded.
 4 Program Recipient is contacted by consultant hired by ODOT to deliver the Project Identification Program service and schedule all necessary meetings to ensure the delivery of the service.
 5 Program Recipient cooperates with consultant to gather all necessary information and complete community outreach.
-6 Safe Routes to School Infrastructure Program Manager monitors program through consultant reports.
-7 Consultant completes Safe Routes to School Plan in cooperation with the Program Recipient.

-11 Once an application is selected, the applicant will have a limited amount of time to provide letters of commitment from each school and road authority detailing their commitment to the above list and participate in scheduling the first Project Management Team Meeting.
+13 Once an application is selected, the applicant will have a limited amount of time to provide letters of commitment from each school and road authority detailing their commitment to the above list and participate in scheduling the first Project Management Team Meeting.
 This timeframe will be determined by the Program Manager and detailed in the application.

-12 See above footnote.
+14 See above footnote.